-- 1. The loss of all sensation in your hand would most likely result from:
+- 1. The loss of all sensation in your hand would most likely result from which of the following?

 - a.
 Aphasia.

 - b.
 Hallucinations.

 - c.
 Damage to afferent spinal nerves.

 - d.
 Damage to efferent spinal nerves.

 Options c and d are very similar looking; the correct answer is option c.
 Experienced question writers usually write multiple choice questions so that test-takers will not be able to use this clue to correct answers.